-Emily has been a professional musician, writer and educator for two decades.
+Emily has been a professional musician, writer and educator for over two decades.
 BM, cello performance, CSUN.
 MS. Ed., Johns Hopkins.
 Her formative instructors were Catherine Graff, Ronald Leonard and Hans Jorgen Jensen, whose influence is at the heart of her approach to practice, lessons, and performance.